micropython/micropython/docs/library/pyb.RTC.rst

    date and time.
 With 1 argument (being an 8-tuple) it sets the date and time.

+   .. only:: port_pyboard

        The 8-tuple has the following format:

            (year, month, day, weekday, hours, minutes, seconds, subseconds)

        ``weekday`` is 1-7 for Monday through Sunday.

        ``subseconds`` counts down from 255 to 0

+   .. only:: port_wipy

+       The 8-tuple has the following format:

+           ``(year, month, day, weekday, hours, minutes, seconds, milliseconds)``

+       ``weekday`` is 0-6 for Monday through Sunday.

 .. only:: port_pyboard